JustinBrockbank/ForensicToolKit/README.md

 Use Instructions:
 >-	Uses the output file format of AFF4 (Advanced Forensic Framework 4).
 >-	To acquire physical memory:
->>o	Open Windows Command Prompt as an administrator
+>>-	Open Windows Command Prompt as an administrator
->>o	Type D:\winpmem-2.1.exe -h (help menu)
+>>-	Type D:\winpmem-2.1.exe -h (help menu)
->o	To configure Winpmem to acquire the memory of system:
+>>-	To configure Winpmem to acquire the memory of system:
-	D:\winpmem-2.1.exe –format raw -o e:\Laptop1
+>>>-	D:\winpmem-2.1.exe –format raw -o e:\Laptop1
->	This tool can be deployed on remote systems through native applications such as Remote Desktop or PsExec.
+>> -	This tool can be deployed on remote systems through native applications such as Remote Desktop or PsExec.
 Once installed on the remote system, the output can be piped to another system using netcat.
->	Command:
+>>-	Command:
->>	C:/winpmem-2.1.exe - | nc 192.168.0.56 4455
+>>>-	C:/winpmem-2.1.exe - | nc 192.168.0.56 4455

 **Download:**